sudosammy/knary/README.md

 ![knary go-ing](https://github.com/sudosammy/knary/raw/master/screenshots/run.png "knary go-ing")

 ## Allowing or denying matches
 You **will** find systems that spam your knary even long after an engagement has ended.
 You will also find several DNS requests to mundane subdomains hitting your knary every day.
-To stop these from cluttering your notifications knary has two features:
+To stop these from cluttering your notifications knary has a few features:

-1. A simple text-based deny- and/or allowlist (location specified with `DENYLIST_FILE` or `ALLOWLIST_FILE`).
-Add the offending subdomains or IP addresses separated by a newline (case-insensitive):
+1. A simple text-based deny and/or allowlist (location specified with `DENYLIST_FILE` and/or `ALLOWLIST_FILE`).
+Add the subdomains or IP addresses separated by a newline (case-insensitive):
 ```
 knary.tld
 www.knary.tld
 171.244.140.247
 test.dns.knary.tld
-engagement1337.knary.tld
+sam.knary.tld
 ```
 If this were a denylist, it would stop knary from alerting on `www.knary.tld` but not `another.www.knary.tld`.

-If this were an allowlist, knary would alert on exact matches such as `engagement1337.knary.tld` and subdomain matches `another.engagement1337.knary.tld`.
+If this were an allowlist, knary would alert on exact matches (`sam.knary.tld`) and subdomain matches (`website1.sam.knary.tld`).
+Use `ALLOWLIST_STRICT=true` to prevent this fuzzy matching and only alert on hits to `sam.knary.tld`.

-You can use both a deny- and allowlist simultaneously.
-The allowlist takes precedence.
+You can use both a deny and allowlist simultaneously.

-**Note:** wildcards are not supported.
+**Note:** wildcards in these files are not supported.
 An entry of `*.knary.tld` will match that string exactly.

-2. The `DNS_SUBDOMAIN` configuration allows you to specify that knary should only alert on DNS hits that are `*.<DNS_SUBDOMAIN>.knary.tld`.
+2. The `DNS_SUBDOMAIN` configuration allows you to specify a subdomain that knary must fuzzy match (i.e. `*.DNS_SUBDOMAIN.knary.tld`) before alerting on DNS hits.
+This configuration does not affect HTTP(S) requests and remains primarily to mimic legacy knary v2 functionality. **Consider using a deny/allowlist instead.**

 A configuration of `DNS_SUBDOMAIN=dns` would stop knary from alerting on DNS hits to `blah.knary.tld` but not `blah.dns.knary.tld`.
-This configuration only affects DNS traffic.
 A HTTP request to `blah.knary.tld` would still notify you unless prevented by an allow- or denylist.

 Sample configurations can be found [in the examples](https://github.com/sudosammy/knary/tree/master/examples) with common subdomains to deny.